£20,270 - £30,205 Price range

 Beyond the boot, cubby holes are hard to come by in the rest of the cabin.
 The door pockets are fairly small, and there aren’t any specific spaces on the dash to store a mobile phone – a 21st century requirement rivals cater for.

-Every Giulietta comes with Alfa Romeo’s DNA driving type selector – approximately abbreviating for Dynamic, Natural and All-Weather.
+Every Alfa Romeo Giulietta comes with Alfa’s DNA driving type selector – approximately abbreviating for Dynamic, Natural and All-Weather.
 Depending on which mode is selected, the responsiveness of the engine, the weighting of the steering and the level of intervention of the electrical driver assists are altered.
 Some reviewers suggest, however, it’s all a little gimmicky or, worse, a waste of money.
 In any case, Dynamic mode is not suitable for city streets – the ride is too harsh.

 It’s a fairly decent car to drive enthusiastically down twisty roads though.
 That firm ride has a positive trade-off in terms of body control, so there’s little in the way of roll and, although testers say the steering has little feel, it is at least direct and fast, offering a sense of agility.
 With the right engine, it’s actually pretty eager between the bendy bits, and the brakes are strong and responsive too.
 The ride remains firm, whichever driving mode you choose, so if you’re looking for outright comfort, the Citroen C4 is a better choice.